 If there is a fire alarm you must proceed to the nearest exit ignoring the one way system.

 Our university libraries will be open and our student services will be providing continued support to all our students via a remote delivery and some on campus support.

-We are also making provision for some takeaway catering services to be available.
+We also have some takeaway catering services available.